Chair: Ken Woodward, Detroit

 Why is this project necessary?

 This project is necessary to protect the North Santiam Watershed from widespread toxic septic system failures.
 The water from this watershed serves more than 200,000 residents daily.
 In addition, a sewer system will allow for economic redevelopment of existing properties.

 How much will this cost me?

 A detailed engineering and design study of this sewer project his in process, by Keller and Associates, who were awarded the contract.
-Initial estimates for individual residential users to be approximately $44 a month for sewer service, based on the US Census.
+Initial estimates for individual residential users to be approximately $45-50 a month for sewer service, based on the US Census.
 Once an engineering and design study is complete, there will be more information about the potential for hookup fees and/or waivers of fees have not been determined.
 In general, a well maintained septic tank is more expensive to individual property owners due to maintenance of tank and proper drain fields.
 The project was estimated at $60 million (with The City of Gates included).

 How long will it take to get sewer service to my home?

 It is expected this project will take five to seven years to be fully implemented.
 We encourage you to watch for project updates available at your local city hall and on this site as the project progresses.